prasadcm/simple-static-site/README.md

 - Git ignore by .gitignore
 - No package-lock.json.
 Always use latest.
 Refer .npmrc
-- Linting for .md, html
+- Linting for .md, html, css
+- format the code using prettier
+- Github actions

 ## Packages used